 8 reasons artists choose foam for their sculptures

-1. Foam is a lightweight material, making it easier for artists to manipulate and move a sculpture during the fabrication process, and to transport and install the finished work.
+- Foam is a lightweight material, making it easier for artists to manipulate and move a sculpture during fabrication and transport and install the finished work.

-2. The material is low in cost compared to other substrates and readily available to most artists through local stores or specialty manufacturers.
-(It costs a lot less to ship a piece of foam than a piece of granite.)
+- The material is cost-effective compared to other substrates and readily available to most artists through local stores or specialty manufacturers.
+(It costs much less to ship a piece of foam than a piece of granite.)

-4. EPS is non-toxic and chemically inert making it safe to handle.
+- EPS is non-toxic and chemically inert making it safe to handle.
 EPS Foam doesn’t degrade or absorb moisture, so sculptures made from foam remain stable over time.
-Adding fire and weather resistant coatings to your completed sculpture further ensures its longevity.
+Adding fire and weather-resistant coatings to your completed sculpture further ensures its longevity.

-6. EPS accommodates a variety of coverings and finishes giving artists near limitless possibilities for exploring color, texture and light in their works.
+- EPS accommodates a variety of coverings and finishes giving artists near-limitless possibilities for exploring color, texture, and light in their works making it an appealing material for all kinds of art installations.

 Is foam sculpture different from fiberglass sculpture?